What is Records Management?

 Who should I contact with records management questions?

-Call Caroline Moseley, Archivist, for any questions about College records, or to set up an office visit for records review and scheduling.
+Call Caroline Moseley, Archivist, for any questions about College records, to set up an office visit for records review, or to arrange a confidential destruction pickup.

 Special Collections & Archives reference (x3288): for immediate assistance.